Eggs In Purgatory – Paleo Style! What a great name for this entree.

 - Preheat the oven to 400°F. Heat a large skillet on medium and add fat when the pan is hot.

-- Saute the onions for 5 minutes or so, then add the Italian Sausage.
+- Saute the onions 5 minutes or so, then add the Italian Sausage.
 Break it up into small bite-size pieces.

 - Spoon into 4 ramekins or oven-proof bowls with straight sides.
 Put them on a baking rack.
 I line my rack with parchment paper in case anything bubbles over.